 Welcome to Saint Stephen's Episcopal Church in Gilroy

-10:30am Sunday Family Service
+10:30am Family Service w/Children’s Sermon

-8am Sunday Service (on Zoom)
+8am Online Service

 Upcoming Parish Events